-Concurrently with the Common Stock Offering, L-3 Communications Corporation, a wholly-owned subsidiary of Holdings, is publicly offering (the "Notes Offering" and, together with the Common Stock Offering, the "Offerings") \$150.0 million aggregate principal amount of its % Senior Subordinated Notes due 2008 (the "Notes").
-Prior to the consummation of the Common Stock Offering, affiliates of Lehman Brothers Inc. own 50.1% of the Common Stock of Holdings.
+Concurrently with the Notes Offering, Holdings is publicly offering in the United States and internationally shares of its Common Stock, par value \$.01 per share (the "Common Stock").
+The closing of the Notes Offering is conditioned upon the closing of the offering of Common Stock (the "Common Stock Offering" and, together with the Notes Offering, the "Offerings").
+Prior to the consummation of the Common Stock Offering, affiliates of Lehman Brothers Inc. own 50.1% of the capital stock of Holdings.
 See "Ownership of Capital Stock".